 - A comprehensive site analysis should be undertaken, including existing microclimatic conditions, relationship to neighbouring buildings and countryside, use patterns of the site and transport analysis including opportunities to enhance pedestrian and non-vehicular experiences.
-An explanation of the proposed developments' relationship to the existing village should be included in a design statement; - Variety and richness of size and shape of houses and material use should be utilised, ensuring that building shapes reflect the principles and proportions of traditional housing in the area.
+An explanation of the proposed developments relationship to the existing village should be included in a design statement; - Variety and richness of size and shape of houses and material use should be utilised, ensuring that building shapes reflects the principles and proportions of traditional housing in the area.
 Alternating building heights are acceptable from 1 to 3.5 storey; - New development should not simply copy older buildings in the area.
-Existing form, building lines and massing should be considered and influence the proposed design; - Building clusters should be formed and focused on external amenity space.
-Amenity space should be designed to be useable;
+Existing form, building lines and massing should be considered and influence the proposals;

-Natural materials such as stone, lime render and timber, with slate or metal roofing finishes are preferred, but are not exclusive and should not preclude innovative design.
+- Building clusters should be formed and focused on external amenity space.
+Amenity space should be designed to be useable; - Natural materials such as stone, lime render and timber, with slate or metal roofing finishes are preferred, but are not exclusive and should not preclude innovative design.
 Material choices should be clearly explained in a design statement;

-- Boundaries of the proposed development are particularly important; any of which form the edge of a village are important to its identity of and should be treated as key design elements.
-Good boundary treatments consisting predominately of stone walling, with hedge planting or limited timber fencing should be used on the site edges and for internal boundaries: - The boundary running from west to east around the edge of the housing will form a new village edge and should be of high quality design.
-Views out of the gardens and housing to the surrounding landscape are to be exploited, with screen planting provided around the site boundaries, framing views and reducing the visual impact of the development. - The boundary along Station Road will form a new street frontage.
+- Boundaries of the proposed development are particularly important; any of which form the edge of a village are important to the identity of the settlement and should be treated as key design elements.
+Good boundary treatments consisting predominately of stone walling, with hedge planting or limited timber fencing should be used on the site edges and for internal boundaries; - The boundary along the A86 and Station Road, behind the retained trees, will form a new street frontage.
 Buildings could be sited on the street edge or with a landscaped area between them and the street.
-Windows to public rooms must be provided in the street facing wall, to allow passive surveillance and to create an active street frontage.
-Creation of a blank façade, presenting a solid unbroken wall to the street, should be avoided.
+Windows to public rooms must be provided in the street facing wall to create an active street frontage.
+A blank façade, presenting a solid unbroken wall, to the street should be avoided.
 Houses may be in line with each other or otherwise form a cohesive frontage.
-It should be noted that no car access will be allowed directly onto Station Road from this frontage.
+It should be noted that no car access will be allowed directly onto the A86 or Station Road from this frontage.